naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 }
 ```

-**Recall** that the host for calling the API was not provided in the Angular app.
+**Recall** that the host for calling the API was not provided in the Angular application.
 So, when `getGreeting()` method will be called, `HttpClient` will resolve the path of the API as `http://localhost:4200/hello`.
 This path will obviously return an error if the app is run normally.

-To resolve this path, a proxy is configured with Nginx which will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter:8084/hello` (which is the Docker URL for the REST endpoint created earlier).
+To resolve this path, a proxy is configured above with Nginx which will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter:8084/hello` (which is the Docker URL for the REST endpoint created earlier).

 ## Configure Docker stack